Douglas Hurd: Personal life

 Hurd has married twice.
 In 1960, he married his first wife Tatiana, daughter of Major Arthur Eyre MBE, and their union produced three sons.
 The couple separated in 1976, and divorced in 1982.
 Tatiana Hurd cited her husband's career as the reason for their separation, saying, "Really, politics don't mix with marriage".
 In 1982 Hurd married Judy Smart, his former parliamentary secretary, who was 19 years his junior.
 They had two children, a boy and a girl.
 Judy Hurd died of leukaemia on 22 November 2008 in an Oxford hospital, aged 58.

 Hurd's eldest son, Nick Hurd, was Conservative Member of Parliament for Ruislip Northwood and Pinner from May 2005 to December 2019.
 In 2010, he was appointed Minister for Civil Society and married Lady Clare Kerr, daughter of the Marquess of Lothian.

-Hurd's second son, Thomas, joined the Diplomatic Service.
+Hurd's second son, Thomas, joined the diplomatic service.
 His name appeared on a list of suspected MI6 operatives which was published on the Internet, along with the name of Douglas himself.
-The Hon Thomas was appointed OBE in 2006, and is married with five children.
+The Hon.
+Thomas Hurd was appointed OBE in 2006, and is married with five children.
 His wife, Catherine, known as Sian, died on 21 May 2011, after falling from the roof of the building where they lived on East 84th Street in New York City.

 In 1988, Hurd set up the charity Crime Concern.
 Crime Concern worked to reduce crime, anti-social behaviour and the fear of crime, by working with young people, their families and adult offenders, offering opportunities through training and employment.
 Crime Concern merged with young people's charity Rainer in 2008 to become Catch22.
-Hurd is fluent in Mandarin, French and Italian.
+Hurd is fluent in Mandarin, French, and Italian.

-He is a patron of the pro EU European Movement UK.